 Australia’s booming pre-COVID international education industry was built on the back of Chinese students:

-A marked reduction in Chinese students studying at our universities would be a welcome development.
+My view is that a marked reduction in Chinese students studying at our universities would be a welcome development.

 - Repeated scandals whereby free speech was violently suppressed (e.g. the Drew Pavlou affair).